Sid Ali Lamri

-Sid Ali Lamri (سيد علي العمري; born February 3, 1991) is an Algerian professional football player who plays for ES Mostaganem.
+Sid Ali Lamri (سيد علي العمري; born February 3, 1991) is an Algerian professional football player who plays for NC Magra.
 He plays primarily as a central midfielder.

 Club career

 Born in Sétif, Lamri started his career in the youth ranks of his hometown club ES Sétif.
 In 2008, Lamri was a member of Sétif's under-17 team that won the Algerian U17 Cup, and followed that up two years later with the Algerian U20 Cup trophy with Setif's under-20 team.

 In 2014, Lamri played a key role in Sétif's 2014 CAF Champions League triumph, starting in first the leg of the final against AS Vita Club, which ended 2-2, and coming as a substitute in the return leg.

+On 25 July 2024, he joined Olympique Akbou.

+On 24 July 2025, he joined ES Mostaganem.

+In August 2026, he joined NC Magra.